hplgit/preprocess/README.txt

   better installation with setup.py.
 - Pulled the "content.types" file that assists with filetype determination into "preprocess.py".
 This makes "preprocess.py" fully independent and also makes the "setup.py" simpler.
+The "-c|--content-types-path" option can be used to specify addition content types information.

 ### v1.0.9
 - Fix the 'contentType' optional arg for #include's.